NixOS/rfcs/rfcs/0145-doc-strings.md

 ## Native support in nix

 - `NixOS/nix` should implement native support for doc-comments so that our users don't have to rely on nixpkgs or external tools.
-Those tools can still exist and provide more custom functionality, but documenting your nix expressions should be natively possible.
+Those tools can still exist and provide more custom functionality, but documenting nix expressions should be natively possible.

 ## Provide a stable and reliable format